Complete your COVID Screening

 A Day in the Life

-We hold a staff meeting at 2:00 p.m. on Sunday afternoon to discuss job roles, expectations for the week, provide extra information, and to pray before the week begins.
-We are typically done around 8:00pm on Friday to be picked up.
+We hold a staff & volunteer meeting at 2:00 p.m. on Sunday afternoon to discuss job roles, expectations for the week, provide extra information, and to pray before the week begins.
+We also meet as a team after camper sign out on Friday and are typically done around 8:30pm.
+Parent Volunteers, Community Volunteers, and Junior Volunteers will have different start and end times.

 Job roles include: overnight camp counselling, day camp counselling, group leading, program staff, adventure staff (extra training provided), barn staff (extra training provided), maintenance, kitchen help, etc.